 - Always wear gloves, protective goggles and a dust mask when sanding and using chemicals.

 If furniture finish is looking worn or outdated, consider re-staining or repainting it.
-For metal furniture, be sure to use a primer and paint containing rust and corrosion inhibitors, formulated for metal surfaces, such as True Value® XO Rust spray enamel.
+For metal furniture, be sure to use a primer and paint containing rust and corrosion inhibitors, formulated for metal surfaces, such as True Value® X-O Rust Paint and Primer In-One.

 Wipe down cushions and pillows to remove dust or dirt that may have collected in storage.
 Check cleaning instructions on cushion fabric to make sure you won't stain or otherwise ruin the material.
 When finished, return cushions to furniture frames.

 Bring out your patio décor that you stored for winter including: outdoor rugs or mats, planters, lighting and wind chimes.
 Set up the patio with a designer's eye in mind.
 If you want a coherent design, be sure that furniture cushion colors and patterns match other decorative items, such as your patio table umbrella and other accessories.
 If you have any pieces that look outdated or clash with other items, replace them.
 Browse decorating magazines and Internet sites to help you come up with a theme (i.e., rustic, Mediterranean or contemporary).